Karen M. McManus

 Karen M. McManus (born 1969) is an American author of young adult fiction.
-She is most known for her first novel, One of Us Is Lying, which spent more than five years on The New York Times Best Seller list, as well as its sequels One of Us Is Next and One of Us Is Back, and the stand-alone novel Two Can Keep a Secret.
+She is most known for her first novel, One of Us Is Lying, which spent more than five years on The New York Times Best Seller list, as well as its sequels One of Us Is Next and One of Us Is Back, and the stand-alone novels Two Can Keep a Secret, You'll Be the Death of Me, The Cousins, Nothing More to Tell, and Such Charming Liars.

 Early life and education

 McManus discovered an interest for writing when she was eight years old and was assigned to write a story in school.
-She attended the College of the Holy Cross, earning a bachelor’s degree in English literature, then attended Northeastern University, where she received a Master of Arts (M.A.) in journalism.
+She graduated from the College of the Holy Cross with a B.A. in English literature in 1991, then earned an M.A. in journalism from Northeastern University.

 One of Us is Lying trilogy (2017–2023)

-The One of Us is Lying series consists of three novels: One of Us is Lying (2017), One of Us Is Next (2020), and One of Us Is Back (2023).
+McManus' One of Us is Lying series consists of three novels: One of Us is Lying (2017), One of Us Is Next (2020), and One of Us Is Back (2023).
+The first two books were both #1 New York Times, USA Today, ABA IndieBound, and international bestsellers, while the third was a New York Times bestseller.

-One of Us Is Lying was optioned as a pilot by NBC, and the television adaption premiered on Peacock in October 2021.
+One of Us Is Lying was optioned as a pilot by NBC.
+The television adaption, starring Mark McKenna, Annalisa Cochrane, Chibuikem Uche, Marianly Tejada, and Cooper van Grootel, premiered on Peacock in October 2021.

 Standalone novels

-Two Can Keep a Secret (2019)

-Two Can Keep a Secret was McManus’ first standalone novel outside of the One of Us Is Lying trilogy.
+Two Can Keep a Secret was McManus’ first standalone novel.
 Kirkus Reviews gave it a starred review and named it one of the best books of 2019.

-The Cousins (2020)

 The Cousins, McManus's second standalone novel and fourth novel overall, was a #1 New York Times bestseller and an Edgar Award nominee.